philtr/phillipridlen/src/posts/notes/2025/12/vibe-coding-a-native-macos-app-to-edit-my-blog/index.md

 getting better and better.
 If you’re interested, you can look at the source [in the `macos/BlogAdmin` folder of the repo for this site](https://github.com/philtr/phillipridlen/tree/master/macos/BlogAdmin).

+I’ve been using the OpenAI Codex CLI for my personal projects, and I find it roughly equivalent in features and quality to Amazon’s Kiro CLI that is provided to me at work, which uses the Anthropic models.
+I think I prefer Codex just a hair; it does a better job understanding my poor job of explaining what I want it to do, and asks more clarifying questions if my instructions are too vague.